rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 related packages that are developed in tandem.

 A *workspace* is a set of packages that will all share the same *Cargo.lock* and output directory.
-Let's make a project using a workspace where the code will be trivial so that we can concentrate on the structure of a workspace.
+Let’s make a project using a workspace where the code will be trivial so that we can concentrate on the structure of a workspace.
-We'll have a binary that uses two libraries: one that will provide an `add_one` method and a second that will provide an `add_two` method.
-Let's start by creating a new crate for the binary:
+We’ll have a binary that uses two libraries: one that will provide an `add_one` method and a second that will provide an `add_two` method.
+Let’s start by creating a new crate for the binary:

 ```text